-Most of us have laughed off fake emails claiming we’ve won the lotto.
-(By the way, that recent Facebook class action lawsuit one is real.)
-But a scary message from “the IRS” might be more persuasive in parting us from our personal information.
+Most of us have laughed off fake emails claiming we’ve won the lotto from a foreign country or a million bucks from Microsoft.
+But a scary message from the IRS might be more persuasive in parting us from our personal information.

 Here’s all you need to know: The IRS never contacts taxpayers by email, text message, or social media to ask for personal information.
-If you get an email requesting personal information purportedly from the IRS, forward it to email@example.com.
-If you get snail mail or a phone call you’re not sure about, contact the IRS directly at (800) 908-4490 to verify.
+If you get an email requesting personal information purportedly from the IRS, forward it to firstname.lastname@example.org.
+If you get snail mail or a phone call you’re not sure about, contact the IRS directly.

 2. Fishy accountants